Omega-Mu-Gamma-Studio/SeeDS/README.md

 Every specific bug in that round — a sphere showing the wrong node's value, a doubly linked list tooltip missing the `prev` pointer entirely, a "normal" stack demo that looked identical to an overflow, a circular linked list confused with a buggy cycle — traced back to one root cause: **a value or state that existed in the data model had no explicit, unambiguous visual signal.**

-This rebuild doesn't fix that by writing more careful Three.js.
+This rebuild doesn't fix that by writing more careful rendering code.
 It fixes it by:
 1. Restructuring the entire learning flow so a concept is *taught* before it's *shown* (the 5-Phase Model, §3).
-2. Making the required visual signals part of the **data schema itself** (§8 of `PRD.md`), so leaving one out is awkward to do by accident, not just discouraged in a comment somewhere.
+2. Making the required visual signals part of the **data schema itself** (`PRD.md` §8), so leaving one out is awkward to do by accident, not just discouraged in a comment somewhere.

 If you're building a new lesson or a new component and you're not sure why a field is required or why something is split into two files instead of one — the answer is almost always "a beta tester found a real bug caused by this exact gap last time, and this structure exists to make that class of bug harder to reintroduce."

 ---